 Agency branding is an easy solution for companies with funding who find themselves with little time and not enough people in their own team to focus on branding.
 Agencies have the wherewithal to set up their own processes, keep to schedules, and reduce costs where possible with minimal guidance from you.
 They’ll also have the expertise to provide constructive feedback about your brands current state and help develop it further.

-Remember, there is no right or wrong option and you can always incorporate a little bit of both.
+Remember, there is no right or wrong option when it comes to company branding and you can always incorporate a little bit of both.
 The benefits of having an internal employee working with an agency could mean having someone to make sure that external agency doesn’t stray from the message of your brand.
 In the end your brand should reflect what your company values with the assistance of outside help.

 There are various pros and cons regardless if you decide to move forward with in-house or agency branding.
 It’s important to decide which factors weigh the most heavily when it comes to your brand and how you want to work with it.
 In other words, the main point is to be confident in selecting the option that matches your current circumstances best.